tedsuo/raaraa/README.md

 - Introducer
 - Friending
 - MutualAquaintances
-- Feed

 ### User
 Sign-up is one easy step.
 Emits update event when PhotoStream is updated.

 ### PhotoStream
-Stream of photos and shout outs from a single user.
+Stream of photos and shout outs from a single user or a collection of users.
+Filterable.

 ### Introducer
 Transmits a friend request to another user, creates a Friending if the other user accepts.